Code Breakdown:

 - How is the

-array generated in the given code?
+anglearray generated in the given code?
 What is the step size used, and how many points are there in the array? - What is the value of

-array calculated separately?
+f'(x)at the first and last points of thefarray calculated separately?
 Why is it necessary to calculate them separately? - What is the purpose of the last for loop in the given code?
 What values are being printed, and how are they calculated?

 - Modify the given code to compute the second derivative of the sine function instead of the first derivative.
 Show your modified code, and explain how it works.